 The Frick Art Reference Library (“Library”) of The Frick Collection (“Collection”) posts its records retention guidelines for personally identifiable information on The Frick Collection Web site.
 We collect information about current library users only for the purpose of providing library services.
 This information is shared with our New York Art Resources Consortium (NYARC) partners, the libraries of the Brooklyn Museum and The Museum of Modern Art, only for the purpose of providing library services.
 We do not engage in practices that might place personal information on public view.

 Library researcher records expire every three years.
 Expired records are deleted from all systems after a one-year grace period.

 Records related to items checked out to researchers are retained until the items are returned.
-After items are returned, they are deleted from all systems.
+After a grace period of seven days, they are deleted from all systems.

-Library researcher material requests are retained for four days.
-After four days, they are deleted from all systems.
+Material requests are retained until the request is completed.
+After a grace period of seven days, they are deleted from all systems.